 LEGAL INFORMATION

 Yes.
-According to the Government of Canada's regulations, plastic knuckles are explicitly excluded from the prohibited weapons classification.
+According to the Government of Canada's regulations, plastic knuckles are excluded from the prohibited weapons classification.

 Under Canadian law {Criminal Code Regulations, Section 43-44(a)}, metal brass knuckles are defined as: